brownby/HazeL/README.md

 As data are being saved to the SD card, they are also being sent over USB to allow for capturing a livestream of data.
 Livestreamed metadata lines begin with a `#` to differentiate them from data.

-The OLED display will also show data as it is collected, specifically the count/0.1L of >0.3um particles.
+The OLED display will also show data as it is collected, specifically the PM2.5 concentration in &mu;g/m<sup>3</sup>.
 The current date and time (in UTC) are shown at the bottom of the display, as well as the source of the timestamp (either `RTC` or `GPS`):

 ```
 PM2.5: